 Low blood pressure

 Raised potassium levels

-Some medications affect how other drugs work when taken together.
+Some medicines affect how other drugs work when taken together.
 ARBs have few interactions with other drugs.
-But talk to your doctor if you take any of the following:
+But talk to your healthcare provider if you take any of the following:

 Potassium supplements, salt substitutes, and drugs that increase potassium levels

 Diuretics (“water pills”)

 Your doctor needs to know your health history to safely prescribe medicine for you.
 Be sure to tell your doctor:

 What medicines you are taking, including over-the-counter types and supplements.

 If you are allergic to any medicines, especially ACE inhibitors.